severo/some_docs_on_georchestra/test_console_module.md

     [... until this end of the file]
     ```

-- and adding the following ones, to expose the postgresql database and the LDAP directory ports:
+- and adding the following ones, to expose the PostgreSQL database and the LDAP directory ports:

     ```yml
       database: